BlueImp78/Skyblazer-Practice-Hack/README.md

 - No cutscenes, beating Raglan resets the room instead of playing the ending.

 - The map is open and all levels are available.
 Enter the old man's shrines to switch to the next continent, enter the first one to go to the intro stage.

-- The game's intro movie is skipped, and the title screen plays the song you'd hear if you watched it until the end.

 - Level title cards are skipped for slight faster loads into them.